-Parkland Mall is an enclosed single-level enclosed full-scale regional shopping centre, anchored by Wal-Mart and a 75,000 square foot GoodLife Fitness/Fit for Less (under construction).
+Parkland Mall is a single-level enclosed full-scale regional shopping centre, anchored by Wal-Mart, a 75,000 square foot GoodLife Fitness/Fit for Less and 23,500 Winners (under construction).
 The mall fronts the main north-south thoroughfare through the city and is situated on 37.3 acres.
 It has approximately 2,500 parking stalls.